-The Audit Committee has appointed PricewaterhouseCoopers LLP as our principal independent auditor for the fiscal year ending December 31, 2019.
+The Audit Committee has appointed PricewaterhouseCoopers LLP as our principal independent auditor for the fiscal year ending December 31, 2020.
 PricewaterhouseCoopers LLP has served in this capacity since 1989.
 A representative of PricewaterhouseCoopers LLP is expected to be present at the Annual Meeting to respond to questions from the shareholders and to make a statement if the representative desires to do so.

 Although ratification by the shareholders of the appointment of our principal independent auditor is not legally required, the Board believes that such action is desirable.
-If the shareholders do not approve this proposal, the Audit Committee will consider selecting another independent registered public accounting firm for fiscal year 2019 and future fiscal years.
+If the shareholders do not approve this proposal, the Audit Committee will consider selecting another independent registered public accounting firm for fiscal year 2020 and future fiscal years.

-Aggregate fees for professional services rendered by PricewaterhouseCoopers LLP for the fiscal years ended December 31, 2018 and 2017 were:
+Aggregate fees for professional services rendered by PricewaterhouseCoopers LLP for the fiscal years ended December 31, 2019 and 2018 were:

-2018 2017
+2019 2018

-Audit fees \$4,768,002 \$2,866,658
+Audit fees \$4,299,261 \$4,768,002

-Audit-related fees \$ 184,645 \$ 160,192
+Audit-related fees \$ 247,152 \$ 184,645

-Tax fees \$1,928,702 \$ 388,318
+Tax fees \$ 51,340 \$1,928,702

-All other fees \$ 9,900 \$ 9,000
+All other fees \$ 8,700 \$ 9,900

-Total \$6,891,249 \$3,424,168
+Total \$4,606,453 \$6,891,249

 Pursuant to the terms of its charter, the Audit Committee approves all audit and audit-related engagement fees and terms and all non-audit engagements with the principal independent auditor.
 The Chairman of the Audit Committee also has the authority to approve any non-audit engagements with the independent registered public accounting firm but must report any such approvals to the Audit Committee at its next meeting.
-Our Audit Committee was not called upon in the fiscal year ended December 31, 2018, to approve, after the fact, any non-audit, review or attest services pursuant to the pre-approval waiver provisions of the auditor independence rules of the SEC and the Audit Committee charter.
-As permitted under such SEC provisions, the Audit Committee approved, after the fact, certain services in the amount equivalent to less than 1% of the non-audit services during the fiscal year ended December 31, 2017.
+Our Audit Committee was not called upon in the fiscal year ended December 31, 2019, to approve, after the fact, any non-audit, review or attest services pursuant to the pre-approval waiver provisions of the auditor independence rules of the SEC and the Audit Committee charter.

-The audit fees for the fiscal years ended December 31, 2018 and 2017 were for professional services rendered for the integrated audits of the Company's consolidated financial statements and system of internal control over financial reporting, quarterly reviews, statutory audits required by foreign jurisdictions, consents and review of documents filed with the SEC.
+The audit fees for the fiscal years ended December 31, 2019 and 2018 were for professional services rendered for the integrated audits of the Company's consolidated financial statements and system of internal control over financial reporting, quarterly reviews, statutory audits required by foreign jurisdictions, consents and review of documents filed with the SEC.

-The audit-related fees for the fiscal years ended December 31, 2018 and 2017 were for the audits of the Company's retirement savings plan and other attest services.
+The audit-related fees for the fiscal years ended December 31, 2019 and 2018 were for the audits of the Company's retirement savings plan and other attest services.

-Tax fees for the fiscal years ended December 31, 2018 and 2017 were for services performed in connection with international tax compliance, transfer pricing and organizational tax structure feasibility services.
+Tax fees for the fiscal years ended December 31, 2019 and 2018 were for services performed in connection with international tax compliance, transfer pricing and organizational tax structure feasibility services.

-All other fees for the fiscal years ended December 31, 2018 and 2017 were for subscription fees for accounting and auditing research software.
+All other fees for the fiscal years ended December 31, 2019 and 2018 were for subscription fees for accounting and auditing research software.